-How to Shoot Panoramics with Shutter
+How to shoot panoramics with Shutter

 In this detailed tutorial, Ian Middleton walks you through the complete setup, equipment and technique for capturing and creating a stitched panoramic photograph using Shutter.

-Skills you will learn:
+Skills you will learn

 • How to properly level your tripod on uneven terrain